|

 Used with the author's permission.

-Joyce Sutphen is Poet Laureate of Minnesota, author of six award-winning books of poetry, and co-editor of To Sing Along the Way, an anthology of Minnesota women poets.
-A professor of literature and creative writing at Gustavus Adolphus College in St. Peter, she has garnered multiple fellowships and residencies in the course of her poetry career.
+Joyce Sutphen is the author of multiple award-winning books of poetry, and co-editor of To Sing Along the Way, an anthology of Minnesota women poets.
+Professor emerita of English at Gustavus Adolphus College in St. Peter, and former Poet Laureate of Minnesota, she has garnered multiple fellowships and residencies in the course of her poetry career.
 The oldest of nine children, Joyce is mother to three daughters and has six grandchildren.
 She loves both prairie and city and says "a perfect afternoon for me would be a long walk around the big marsh behind my house, or a ramble through Holland Park in London."
 A fan of Shakespeare, Joyce often uses her commute time to memorize poems by favorite poets.

 Mary Dahlman: